NextGenSec-Github/IaC/Terraform/Fundamentals/Intro to Terraform State.md

 Destroy: Use `terraform destroy` to destroy resources.
 Again, Terraform updates the state file to reflect the changes.

 View State: The `terraform show` command provides a human-readable output of the current state.

+## Best Practices

+**Backup:** Regularly backup your state file to prevent data loss.

+**Remote State:** Consider using a remote backend for collaboration and to enable features like locking.

+**Secure Access:** Ensure secure access to your state files, especially if stored remotely.

+Understanding Terraform state is essential for effective infrastructure management and collaboration.
+It forms the foundation for Terraform's ability to provision and manage resources in a declarative and idempotent way.